For Science

 which would require the calendar to start at least about 70 years ago.

-The second reason (the last two digits matching the Gregorian Calendar), seems less relevant.
+The second reason (the last two digits matching the Gregorian Calendar), is irrelevant.
 For the third reason, the outcome is going

 to depend on the exact location of the landing zone and the first Mars Settlement.
 This location would have to face away from the Sun